splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

   #.
 In the Azure portal, look for your :guilabel:`Subscriptions`.
   #.
 Find a subscription you want to monitor, and navigate to :menuselection:`Access control (IAM)`
   #.
 Select :menuselection:`Add`, then select :menuselection:`Add role assignment`.
   #.
-On the :guilabel:`Add role assignment page`, from the :guilabel:`Role` drop-down list, select :menuselection:`Monitoring Reader`.
+On the :guilabel:`Add role assignment page`, perform the following steps:
+      * From the :guilabel:`Role` drop-down list, select the :menuselection:`Monitoring Reader` role.
+      * Leave the :guilabel:`Assign access to` drop-down list unchanged.
+      * Go to :guilabel:`Select member`.
+In the :guilabel:`Select` text box, start entering the name of the Azure application you just created.
+The Azure portal automatically suggests names as you type.
+Enter the application name, and :guilabel:`Save`.

 Repeat these steps for each subscription you want to monitor.